emilyinamillion/hmn_mdlng/README.md

 5. Prints false assignments

 ### WHAT DOES HMN_MDLNG NOT DO?
 Provide moral support during particularly difficult modeling tasks.
+Look out for this in the 2.0 release.

-## How do I install this little thing?
+### How do I install this little thing?
 I'll eventually get this into the pypi ecosystem once it's bulked up enough, but for the moment I've included a setup.py file and a test.py modeling off 20 NewsGroups.
 So anyway, git clone this repo, cd into the folder, and run this in your terminal.

 ``` python
  python setup.py install
  ```

-## This is the beginning
+### This is the beginning

 hmn_mdlng is still very much under construction.
 I wrote this module for a very specific and NLP-centric purpose as it has been a work project, but I recognize that it could be useful for more general modeling purposes.
 Future developments include, but are not limited to, the list below. < I take requests 🎤 >.
 If you have any, please get in touch with me.